-Qualitative aspects of accounting practices and financial reporting

-During the course of our audit, we consider the qualitative aspect of the financial reporting process, including items that have a significant impact on the relevance, reliability, comparability and materiality of the information provided by the financial statements.
+Qualitative aspects of accounting practices and financial reporting During the course of our audit, we consider the qualitative aspect of the financial reporting process, including items that have a significant impact on the relevance, reliability, comparability and materiality of the information provided by the financial statements.
 The following observations have been made:

-Qualitative aspect considered Audit conclusion The appropriateness of the accounting policies used We have reviewed the significant accounting policies which are disclosed in the financial statements and consider these to be appropriate, and consistent with both last year and the Accounts Direction 2014/2015.
+The appropriateness of the accounting policies used We have reviewed the significant accounting policies which are disclosed in the financial statements and consider these to be appropriate, and consistent with both last year and the Accounts Direction 2015/2016.
 The timing of the transactions and the period in which they are recorded We did not identify any significant transactions where we had concerns over the timing or the period in which they were recognised.
 Specifically we confirm that we have assessed the timing of recognition of grants, and agree with the treatment adopted.
-The appropriateness of the accounting estimates and judgements used The main estimates requiring the judgement of Trustees are linked to fixed assets and pension scheme valuations.
+The appropriateness of the accounting estimates and judgements used The main estimates requiring judgement are linked to fixed assets and pension scheme valuations.
 No issues have been identified.
 No other significant accounting estimates or judgements were required in the preparation of the financial statements.
 The potential effect on the financial statements, of any uncertainties, including significant risks and disclosures such as pending litigation that are required to be disclosed in the financial statements There are no uncertainties including any significant risk or required disclosures that should be included in the financial statements.
 The extent to which the financial statements have been affected by unusual transactions during the period and the extent that these transactions are separately disclosed in the financial statements From the audit testing performed, we identified no unusual transactions in the period.
-Apparent misstatements in the Governors' report or material inconsistencies with the financial statements There has been no misstatement or material inconsistency with the financial statements included in the Governors' report.
+Apparent misstatements in the Trustees' report or material inconsistencies with the financial statements There has been no misstatement or material inconsistency with the financial statements included in the Trustees' report.
 Any significant financial statement disclosures to bring to your attention There are no significant financial statement disclosures that we consider should be brought to your attention.
 All disclosures made are required by relevant legislation and applicable accounting standards.
 Disagreement over any accounting treatment or financial statement disclosure There was no disagreement during the course of the audit over any accounting treatment or disclosure.
-Difficulties encountered during the audit There were no significant difficulties encountered during the audit.